 Before we even pulled out of the gate, a flight attendant came and offered me a bottle of water.

-During the flight, flight attendants stopped by to thank me for the chocolates.
+During the flight, cabin crew members stopped by to thank me for the chocolates.

 One flight attendant, an older gentleman, was visibly moved by my gesture.
 Hand on his chest, he proclaimed, “I’ve never in 30 years in this job …” He repeated this several times over the course of the flight, each time speaking to a different flight attendant.
 He seemed to be bringing them with him to point me out.